-The U's 'United Against Knife Crime' project was funded by the Home Office in January 2018 and the second round of delivery to schools and colleges has recently been completed by the scheme’s coaches.
+The U's 'United Against Knife Crime' project was funded by the Home Office and is now currently being delivered around different schools and colleges by the scheme’s coaches.

-Having also been endorsed by Essex Police, 'United Against Knife Crime' has helped to raise awareness of the dangers of carrying a knife, broadened understanding of the potential links between knife crime and gangs through County Lines and explored the impact that social media and music has had on knife crime.
+Having also been endorsed by Essex Police, 'United Against Knife Crime' has helped to raise awareness of the dangers of carrying a knife, broadened understanding of the potential links between knife crime and gangs through County Lines and explores the impact the glorification it has on social media and in music.

-“Although Colchester may not be in a big city location, the influence of serious violence and knife crime through County Lines is something we have seen on our streets in recent weeks throughout Colchester and Essex.
+“Although Colchester may not be in a big city location, the influence of serious violence and knife crime through county lines is something we have seen prevalent throughout our towns in Essex.”

-“Alongside various partner agencies, including the constant support from Essex Police, we are looking forward to continuing and expanding our delivery going forwards in 2019.
+“Alongside the support from Essex Police and other various partners, we are looking forward to continuing to expand our delivery to reach more class rooms in the future.”

-Colchester United Football in the Community are delivering their United Against Knife Crime programme in schools and to community groups from September 2019, these sessions can be delivered as classroom workshops or as assemblies and can be tailored to fit the timings required.
+Colchester United Football in the Community are delivering their United Against Knife Crime programme in Schools and to Community Groups, where these sessions can be delivered as classroom workshops or as assemblies and can be tailored to fit the timings required.

 Please email Olivia.firstname.lastname@example.org if you have any enquiries about our programmes or complete your booking.